DenisovichDev/codingtrain-contribution-util/README.md

 First clone this repo locally in your computer.

-Open the old video metadata file from the website archive (located [here](https://github.com/CodingTrain/website-archive/blob/main/_CodingChallenges/)), and copy only the contributions part to a `txt` file inside the directory of this script.
+Open the video metadata file from the [old website archive](https://github.com/CodingTrain/website-archive)).
+These files could be found in the repo inside folders like `_CodingChallnges` or `_GuestTutorials` and so on, with an underscore at the beginning.
+Open the correct metadata file and copy only the contributions part to a `txt` file inside the directory of this script.
 For example:
 ```txt
   - title: "Asteroid Field"
     author: